viperleed/viperleed/doc/content/files/input/vibrocc.rst

 On the right-hand side of the '=' sign, you can either give only one value, or give multiple values for different elements.
-Here, the elements are either the ones found in the :ref:`POSCAR file<POSCAR>`, or the ones defined in :ref:`ELEMENT_MIX<ELSPLIT>`.
+Here, the elements are either the ones found in the :ref:`POSCAR` file, or the ones defined in :ref:`ELSPLIT`.
 If element names in the POSCAR file and in ELEMENT_MIX overlap, the assignment will nevertheless be made only for the chemical element, see :ref:`element name collision<ElementNameCollision>`.
 If only one value is given in the ``Vibrational Amplitudes`` block, the vibrational amplitudes for all elements in this site will be set to this value.
-If only one value is given in the ``Occupations`` block, this value will be set for the main site element (e.g. O for the O_top site), or for all main elements in a site affected by :ref:`ELEMENT_MIX<ELSPLIT>`.
+If only one value is given in the ``Occupations`` block, this value will be set for the main site element (e.g. O for the O_top site), or for all main elements in a site affected by :ref:`ELSPLIT`.
 The occupations for all other elements will be set to zero for this site.

 Total occupation in a site can be smaller than one, which will be interpreted as the rest being vacancies.
 Defining an occupation greater than one will throw